mertbulan/mertbulan.github.io/about-me.md

 ### Why are there blog posts in Turkish?

-I was write my blog in Turkish.
+I was writing my blog in Turkish.
 After moving to Germany, I started to spend my time with people from different countries.
-I thought that would be better if I write new posts in English so my friends can also read and I can reach more people.
+I thought that would be better if I write my new posts in English so my friends can also read and I can reach more people.